 In a purely CBT approach to both mental health and addiction, clients are taught a basic model of behavior change.
-This model suggests that changing negative emotional experience (e.g., anxiety or depression) and maladaptive behavior (e.g., addictive behavior) can be accomplished by identifying, testing and modifying underlying beliefs.
+This model suggests that changing negative emotional experiences (e.g., anxiety or depression) and maladaptive behavior (e.g., addictive behavior) can be accomplished by identifying, testing, and modifying underlying beliefs.
 The leaders in the use of this model for mental health disorders include Albert Ellis, Ph.D.
-(1913-2007), who developed Rational Emotive Behavioral Therapy (REBT) and Aaron Beck, M.D., who developed Cognitive Therapy.
-For addictive disorders the most prominent leader is Alan Marlatt, Ph.D., who developed relapse prevention.
+(1913-2007), who developed Rational Emotive Behavioral Therapy (REBT), and Aaron Beck, M.D., who developed Cognitive Therapy.
+For addictive disorders, the most prominent leader is Alan Marlatt, Ph.D., who developed relapse prevention.
 Many of the other CBT oriented addiction treatments (e.g., behavioral marital therapy, the community reinforcement approach, social and coping skills training) have typically been developed by teams of researchers funded by government grants and working in universities.

 In early recovery, other dysfunctional beliefs emerge: My addictive behavior was completely destructive (I used because there were benefits, which at first might have been significant, but now are overshadowed by the costs).
 I have to completely avoid temptation (if I work by small steps in time I will build up strength to cope with temptation).

 The support group of choice for a pure CBT approach to addiction is SMART Recovery, but clients may still wish to attend 12-step meetings.
 Despite their overall emphasis on powerlessness 12-step meetings contain many elements compatible with a CBT perspective (e.g., paying attention to “stinkin’ thinkin’”) and remain an unparalleled opportunity for obtaining social support.